abraunegg/onedrive/readme.md

 [![Build Docker Images](https://github.com/abraunegg/onedrive/actions/workflows/docker.yaml/badge.svg)](https://github.com/abraunegg/onedrive/actions/workflows/docker.yaml)
 [![Docker Pulls](https://img.shields.io/docker/pulls/driveone/onedrive)](https://hub.docker.com/r/driveone/onedrive)

-Introducing a free Microsoft OneDrive Client that seamlessly supports OneDrive Personal, OneDrive for Business, OneDrive for Office365, and SharePoint Libraries.
+A fully featured, free, and actively maintained Microsoft OneDrive client that seamlessly supports OneDrive Personal, OneDrive for Business, Microsoft 365 (formerly Office 365), and SharePoint document libraries.

-This robust and highly customisable client is compatible with all major Linux distributions and FreeBSD, and can also be deployed as a container using Docker or Podman.
-It offers both one-way and two-way synchronisation capabilities while ensuring a secure connection to Microsoft OneDrive services.
+Designed for maximum flexibility and reliability, this powerful and highly configurable client works across all major Linux distributions and FreeBSD.
+It can also be deployed in containerised environments using Docker or Podman.
+Supporting both one-way and two-way synchronisation modes, the client provides secure and efficient file syncing with Microsoft OneDrive services — tailored to suit both desktop and server environments.

-Originally derived as a 'fork' from the [skilion](https://github.com/skilion/onedrive) client, it's worth noting that the developer of the original client has explicitly stated they have no intention of maintaining or supporting their work ([reference](https://github.com/skilion/onedrive/issues/518#issuecomment-717604726)).

-This client represents a 100% re-imagining of the original work, addressing numerous notable bugs and issues while incorporating a significant array of new features.
-This client has been under active development since mid-2018.
+This project originated as a fork of the skilion client in early 2018, after a number of proposed improvements and bug fixes — including [Pull Requests #82 and #314](https://github.com/skilion/onedrive/pulls?q=author%3Aabraunegg) — were not merged and development activity had largely stalled.
+While it’s unclear whether the original developer was unavailable or had stepped away from the project, bug reports and feature requests remained unanswered for extended periods.
+In 2020, the developer confirmed they had no intention of maintaining or supporting their work ([reference](https://github.com/skilion/onedrive/issues/518#issuecomment-717604726)).

+The original [skilion repository](https://github.com/skilion/onedrive) was formally archived and made read-only on GitHub in December 2024.
+While still publicly accessible as a historical reference, an archived repository is no longer maintained, cannot accept contributions, and reflects a frozen snapshot of the codebase.
+The last code change was merged in November 2021; however, active development had slowed significantly well before then.
+As such, the skilion client should no longer be considered current or supported — particularly given the major API changes and evolving platform requirements since that time.

+Under the terms of the GNU General Public License (GPL), forking and continuing development of open source software is fully permitted — provided that derivative works retain the same license.
+This client complies with the original GPLv3 licensing, ensuring the same freedoms granted by the original project remain intact.

+Since forking, the client has evolved into a clean re-imagining of the original codebase, resolving long-standing bugs and adding extensive new functionality to better support both personal and enterprise use cases.

 ## Features
 * Compatible with OneDrive Personal and OneDrive for Business, including access to Microsoft SharePoint Libraries